 The Town of Stouffville has now broken ground and is excited to begin the construction of a new multi-season skating trail in Memorial Park.
 The Memorial Park Skating Trail is going to be located west of the existing Leisure Centre and Public Library and aims to give the community improved access to cultural, recreational and community infrastructure by constructing a new skating trail that will be open to the community for all ages and abilities at no cost while also encouraging family and multi-generational uses.

 In addition to the construction of a new 275-metre refrigerated accessible skating trail, the project will involve construction of accessible washrooms and changerooms and storage for an ice re-surfacer.
 Construction of the trail will begin this summer.
-Anticipated opening late 2023.
+Anticipated opening winter 2024.